hayalok/GenAI---LLM-App-with-Chainlit/README.md

 # LLM-Apps-with-Chainlit
 This is GenAI chat agent.
+This chatbot is like a Zomato OrderBot.
+It takes orders and converses with the user.

 **To run this app first create a `.env` file in the root directory and add your openai credentials as follows:**